Understanding Shinto Shrines: Their History, Meaning & Cultural Significance

 Unlike other religious grounds cemeteries or burials of the dead are almost never found at shrines because death is considered a cause of impurity in Shinto and even in Buddhism.

-As much as 80% of the population of Japan participates in Shinto practices and is considered Japans traditional religion.
+Approximately 80% of the Japanese population practices Shinto, making it one of Japan’s traditional religions.
 Though it is understood that many Japanese are open to both Shinto and Buddhism of various traditions.

-How to Pray at a Japanese Shinto Shrine
+How to Pray at a Shinto Shrine in Japan

 1. First throw a coin usually 100 or 50 yen, in Wooden Box (saisen-bako).